SarveshSubramanian/SarveshSubramanian/README.md

 - 🌱 I’m currently learning ...
 The Intermediete Stuff On Linux
 - 🤔 I’m looking for help with ...
 My Github Profile As I Am New
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-[Youtube Channel]
+Through Email [sarveshfifa@gmail.com]
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I Am a Dravidian Brahmin